(Public Works and Water & Sewer Utilities, including Sanitation, Roads, Parks, Buildings & Grounds, and Recycling)

 In many areas the automated trash trucks do not have enough clearance to safely and effectively lift and dump the cans.

-Medford Township and the Gold Medal company appreciate your cooperation on this very important safety issue.
+Medford Township and Republic Services appreciate your cooperation on this very important safety issue.

 On the following holidays, trash collection will be delayed by one day for the remainder of that week: New Years Day, Memorial Day, 4th of July, Labor Day, Thanksgiving and Christmas.